cocotb/cocotb/documentation/source/coroutines.rst

             else:
                 break

-Forked coroutines can be killed before they complete, forcing their completion before they'd naturally end.
+Tasks can be killed before they complete, forcing their completion before they would naturally end.

 .. code-block:: python3